 Santorini caldera offers dramatic sea views and that’s why Santorini is considered to be a beautiful and unique vacation destination.

-Greek tip: The most impressive and ridiculously popular spot to watch the sunset is Oia’s Castle where you may have to “fight” over a spot for that Instagrammable photo of the sunset.
-You can also try an equally stunning place to enjoy the sunset like Imerovigli village.
+Greek tip: The most popular spot to watch the sunset is Oia’s Castle but there are many other equally beautiful places to admire the sunset like Imerovigli village.